Small Animal Diagnostics:

-Fecal culture for Johne’s is considered the “gold standard” for diagnosis, however, the turn around time for results is between 12-16 weeks and the culture can be quite costly.
-On the other hand, ELISA testing is a fast, cost effective means of detecting the presence of Johne’s antibodies in blood.
+Fecal culture for Johne’s is considered the “gold standard” for diagnosis, but the turn around time for results is between 12-16 weeks and the culture can be quite costly.
+On the other hand, ELISA testing is a fast, cost-effective means of detecting the presence of Johne’s antibodies in blood.
 It is best used as a screening tool for groups (herds) of animals and not for making decisions on individual animals within a given herd.

-The test we use is the ELISA test developed by Biocor and currently marketed by Pfizer Animal Health.
-Results are reported as follows: Negative, inconclusive and positive.
-We calculate a score based on the optical density of the test and this score is reported with all results.
+The test we use is the ELISA test developed by Institut Pourquier and currently marketed by IDEXX.
+Results are reported as negative, inconclusive, or positive.
+We calculate a score based on the optical density of the test.
 The higher the score, the more strongly positive the result is.
-A sheet describing interpretation in comparison with the Idexx ELISA is sent with each set of results.
 The assay takes 2 hours to complete once it has been started.

 Blood samples should be collected in red top clot tubes.
 Samples can be stored for 1-3 days in the refrigerator.
 If samples are to be stored for 3+ days prior to testing, then serum should be separated from the clot.
 Ship samples on ice for receiving in 1-2 days.